ramy-nasr/CmeTransactionDispatch/README.md

 2. The API forwards the request to the application service (or reuses the existing job when the idempotency key already exists) and returns the job identifier immediately.
-3. The application service starts processing the job: it discovers matching files through the infrastructure file system adapter, publishes each file to Kafka through the producer adapter, and tracks progress and outcomes in the repository while optionally deleting files after successful sends.
+3. The application service stores the job metadata and publishes a dispatch job message onto Kafka through the producer adapter instead of processing files inline.
+4. A background worker subscribes to the Kafka job topic, receives job messages, performs file discovery and publishing, and updates progress in the repository.
-4. Clients query `GET /dispatch-status/{jobId}` to retrieve progress details.
+5. Clients query `GET /dispatch-status/{jobId}` to retrieve progress details.

 The background worker hosts a Kafka consumer that streams messages off the topic so downstream logic can plug in custom handlers.